Review: Fiat...Deep in the Heart of Texas

 The original was a response to the Suez Crisis of 1956, the post-war European economy was beginning to wake up and by 1955 half of all ships passing through the Suez Canal were oil tankers.
 Fiat, no stranger to small cars, had released the Fiat 600 in 1955, however, with the oil crisis of 1956 it was clear that an even more fuel-efficient car was needed for the growing urban centers in Europe.
 The Fiat 500 is considered by many to be the first "City Car".

 As a car lover...
-I could not wait for the new Fiat 500 to hit US Shores, I had owned several classic Fiats over the years, but had not driven a new Fiat since my last trip to Europe.
+I could not wait for the new Fiat 500 to hit US Shores; I had owned several classic Fiats over the years but had not driven a new Fiat since my last trip to Europe.
 So I did what most people would do and drove over to the local dealership (they call them Studios).
-The showrooms are slick, clean red and white paneling, smooth Italian styled cabinets and displays, a coffee bar, and lots of glass.
+The showrooms have slick, clean red and white paneling, smooth Italian-style cabinets and displays, a coffee bar, and lots of glass.
 The only problem with the dealer is that no one would walk out and help me.
 After spending 20 mins walking around the lot, looking at every car, no one would come out.
 Now back when I sold cars, you get someone on the lot, at 10AM on a weekday, that's a good opportunity.

-So I made my way into the showroom where I found no-one.
+So I made my way into the showroom, where I found no one.
 I began to wonder if I had missed the rapture, but at last, I spotted a salesperson sitting a glass office.
 I waved and shouted hello.
-He looked up with little regard and turned back to whatever it was he was doing.
-So needless to say, the first drive of a 500 would not come from Fiat of Ontario.
+He looked up with little regard and turned back to whatever he was doing.
+So the first drive of a 500 would not come from Fiat of Ontario.
 I reached out to them, but that is another story for another time.
-I was headed to Dallas anyways.
+I was headed to Dallas anyway.

 Dallas...

-I landed in Dallas, it was over 100 degrees and the humidity from incoming thunderstorms made it feel even hotter.
-I watched as people darted in and out of air-conditioned cars into the terminal and back again as if they could avoid feeling the heat.
+I landed in Dallas, it was over 100 degrees, and the humidity from incoming thunderstorms made it feel even hotter.
+I watched people dart in and out of air-conditioned cars into the terminal and back again as if they could avoid feeling the heat.
 "CC66...sir, sir, your car is parked in CC66," said the lady from behind the counter.
-"Thank you," I said as a fumbled for my sunglasses.
+"Thank you," I said as I fumbled for my sunglasses.
 Outside the air was as thick, the heat was intense, the kind of heat you can only experience on the blacktop, it radiates from all directions and even the soles of your feet are hot.
-I found CC66, there it was bright red, one of only four colors an Italian car can really be.
-The others being Yellow, Black, and Silver.
+I found CC66; there it was bright red, one of only four colors an Italian car can really be.
+The others are Yellow, Black, and Silver.

 Getting into the car I began to acclimate myself with all the bells and whistles, for someone that drives a 1969 Mini Cooper every day the number of flashing lights and dials was impressive and slightly overwhelming.
 The window buttons are not on the door and after a few moments searching, I discovered them on the center console.
 For a car that is so small, some buttons (such as the passenger side window) are kind of a reach for the driver.
 Thankfully this car was equipped with the steering-wheel-mounted radio controls.